Past Presidents

 President 1957-1959

-Arnold Ashley Miles (1904-1988) was born in York where he was educated until went to Kings College Cambridge to read Medicine.
-As an undergraduate at Cambridge, he developed what proved to be a life-long interest in pathology.
-Clinical training at St Bartholomew’s Hospital, at a time when infection was rife and treatment almost entirely non-specific, centred his interest in the mechanisms in microbe and host which could account for the initiation of symptoms, their variety and for the outcome of infection.
+Arnold Ashley Miles (1904–1988) was born in York and read medicine at Kings College, Cambridge.
+As an undergraduate, he developed what proved to be a life-long interest in pathology.
+His clinical training at St Bartholomew’s Hospital, at a time when infection was rife and treatment almost entirely non-specific, centred his interest on the mechanisms in microbe and host which could account for the initiation of symptoms, their variety and for the outcome of infection.

 -